dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst.txt

     #.
 Coupling between elements of a design is this propensity for a change to propagate.
     #.
 So, design ≈ cost ≈ change ≈ big change ≈ coupling.
 Transitively, software design ≈ managing coupling.

-    (This skips loads of interesting stuff, but I’m just trying to set up the argument for why rapid decomposition of a monolith into micro-services is counter-productive.)"
+    (This skips loads of interesting stuff, but I'm just trying to set up the argument for why rapid decomposition of a monolith into micro-services is counter-productive.)"

     Managing Coupling

-    Note I don’t say, “Eliminating coupling.”
+    Note I don't say, "Eliminating coupling."
     Decoupling comes with its own costs, both the cost of the decoupling itself and the future costs of unanticipated changes.
     The more perfectly a design is adapted to one set of changes, the more likely it is to be blind-sided by novel changes.
 And so we have the classic tradeoff curve: